-Modern vehicles are equipped with a lot of sensors and computers to manage basic car controls automatically and precisely.
+Modern vehicles are equipped with many sensors and computers to automatically and precisely manage basic car controls.

 Almost every modern car now has a sensor called the TPS and an accelerator pedal position sensor.
-As the name implies, these sensors are precision devices which determine the position of the accelerator pedal.
+As the name implies, these sensors are precision devices that determine the position of the accelerator pedal.